One-skeleton posets of Bruhat interval polytopes: Background on the weak and strong Bruhat orders

 The symmetric group contains a unique element $w_0$ of maximum length, and $w_0$ is the unique maximal element of $S_n$ under each of $\leq_L, \leq_R,$ and $\preceq$.
-In fact, in the finite case, both left and right weak order are lattices.
+In fact, in the finite case, both left and right weak order are lattices \cite[Thm.~3.2.1]{bjorner-brenti}: each pair $v,w$ of elements has a unique greatest lower bound or \emph{meet} $x \land_L y$ (resp. $x \land_R y$) under $\leq_L$ (resp. $\leq_R$) and a unique least upper bound or \emph{join} $x \lor_L y$ (resp. $x \lor_R y$).